-Final Project Presentation & Written Paper: In lieu of a final examination, this course employs a term project that will be discussed in detail in class during the term.
-The evaluation of this project will consist of a written group project plan, a group presentation that will take place during class and an individual written report.
+Project Presentations & Written Reports: In lieu of a final examination, this course employs two projects that will be discussed in detail in class during the term.
+The evaluation of this project will consist of a written group Requirements document, a group presentation that will take place during class and, for the second project, an individual written report.

-Each student will normally receive the same grade for the group Final Project Plan and Final Project Presentation.
+Each student will normally receive the same grade for the group Project Requirements document and Project Presentations.
 The written Final Project Report is to be submitted individually and will be graded individually.
-The report should be 4000±1000 words.
-Along with the final report submission, each student will have the opportunity to submit an individual group evaluation.
-This will inform the Professor if the students believe that differential grades should be assigned to group members.
+The report should be $4000\pm1000\,$ words.
+Each student will have the opportunity to submit an individual group evaluation.
+This will inform the instructor if the students believe that differential grades should be assigned to group members.
 The student is expected to justify this with specific reasons.
-The Professor may or may not change the grade on the basis of these submissions.
-An important factor in this decision will be whether the group requested assistance in how to improve its function during the term and at least attempted to act on this advice and whether the team members showed leadership behaviour in their dealings with each other in this context.
-Students are expected to demonstrate their leadership learning in their approach to the group elements of this assignment.
+The instructor may or may not change the grade based on these submissions.
+An important factor in this decision will be whether the group requested assistance in how to improve its function during the term and at least attempted to act on this advice.